-Note: The development of risk mitigation actions and safety performance monitoring and measurement is typically an operator responsibility, although in some cases the responsibility of risk mitigation actions may also be assumed by a relevant authority in conjunction with issuance of an operational variation (e.g. via OPSPEC, special authorization or other similar regulatory instrument).
-In cases where an operator implements this type of variation, the operator still retains the overall responsibility for safety performance monitoring and measurement of the associated operational activity, and shall be in conformity with sub-specifications iii) and iv) of this provision to ensure the desired level of safety is being achieved when the operational variation is in use.
+Note: Safety performance monitoring and measurement of an operational activity is typically an operator responsibility, although such responsibility may also be assumed by an authority.
+In some cases, the development of risk mitigation actions may also be accomplished by a relevant authority in conjunction with issuance of an operational variation (e.g. via OPSPEC, special authorization or other similar regulatory instrument).
+Where an operator implements this type of variation, the operator would still retain the overall responsibility for safety performance monitoring and measurement of the associated operational activity.
+This is done to ensure the desired level of safety is being achieved when an operational variation is in use.